collegepulse/feathers-redux-immutable/README.md

 };
 ```

-If using [feathers-offline-realtime-immutable][5], the state will be decorated with these additional properties:
+If integrating with [feathers-offline-realtime-immutable][5], the state will be decorated with these additional properties:

 ```javascript
 state = {